WRF Output

 Additional notes regarding the Runtime I/O option

-• Do not include any spaces in between fields in the .txt file.
+• Do not include spaces between fields in the .txt file.

-• Variable names in the .txt file must be identical to the quoted string name from the Registry file (column 9)
+• Variable names in the .txt file must identically match the quoted string from the Registry file (column 9)

 • It is not necessary to remove fields from one stream to add them to another.
-The same field can be in multiple streams.
+A field can be in multiple streams.

-• Any field requested in the .txt file must already be declared as a state variable in the Registry.
+• Fields listed in the .txt file must be declared as a state variable in the Registry.

 Output Diagnostics